QSmally/QCPU-CLI/README.md

 ## Contributing

-The assembler has a lot of quirks, mainly for cross-file references (`@symbols`) with header arguments and the Liveness pass.
+The assembler has a lot of quirks, mainly for cross-file references (`@import`) with header arguments and the Liveness pass.
 If you'd like to contribute to this project, you can take a look at all the `fixme` comments.
 Most of these TODOs reside in the semantic analysis unit.